-You can specify the ORACLE_BASE folder under which all of Oracle products are placed.
-If you have an existing ORACLE_BASE then you may select it from the Use existing drop down box .By default the ORACLE_BASE that u own will be the first value in the drop down box.
-However, if you do not have an OARCLE_BASE you may create a new one by selecting the Choose New option.
-Refer to "Installing the Oracle Database Software" on page 2-5 for further information.
+You need to specify the ORACLE_BASE folder that contains all Oracle products.

+Note: If you have an existing ORACLE_BASE, then you can select it from the Use existing drop down box.
+By default, the drop down box contains the existing value for ORACLE_BASE preselected.
+Refer to "Installing the Oracle Database Software" on page 3-7 for further information.